Skip to content

 WebSocket path (chat:send message):

-Both paths use the same underlying WebChatManager.sendMessage() method, which triggers a FleetManager job with triggerType: "web" and streams the agent’s response via SDK message callbacks.
-The @herdctl/chat package’s ChatSessionManager handles SDK session tracking for conversation continuity across multiple messages.
+Both paths use the same underlying WebChatManager.sendMessage() method, which triggers a FleetManager job with triggerType: "web", passes the session ID (if any) as resume, and streams the agent’s response via SDK message callbacks.
+After each run, the SDK session ID is recorded via the @herdctl/chat package’s ChatSessionManager so that discovered sessions can be attributed to the web origin.

 The Fastify server doubles as a static file server for the React SPA.
 In production, Vite builds the client to dist/client/, and @fastify/static serves these files from the root path /.